 6. Start Consulting and Answering Questions

 Did you know that you can actually get paid to answer people’s questions?
 Just Answer is a site that pays experts to answer questions for users online.
+It’s a great business to start for less than $500.

 If you have experience in a particular area, you can sign up to answer people’s questions and receive compensation each time you help someone.
 You can even take it a step further and start your own consulting business to help others.
 You’ll need a website and some business cards to do this, but you can find client leads on sites like LinkedIn or by networking and attending events.